 Can I tell the project about my case and have it included in the reports?

 No. The law allowing the project to be set up states that a person may “prepare a report of proceedings” and “attend the proceedings”.
 This means that only reports of proceedings attended by a person specified in the law or the accompanying Regulations can prepare such reports, which must be based on attending the proceedings.

 What if I recognise myself in a report?
 Is that a breach of the in camera rule?

 No. It is possible that a person involved in the proceedings either as a party or a professional, or a close family member, will recognise the case from the circumstances described.
-However, this will only be possible because they are already aware of the circumstances, they will not learn anything they do not already know.
+However, this will only be possible because they are already aware of the circumstances and they are therefore unlikely to learn anything they do not already know.
 The public will not be aware of the circumstances and will therefore not recognise the parties, so no breach of the in camera rule will occur.